 - The remaining few cases of cancer in newborns can be fully explained with having been acquired prenatal in the uterus or through the umbilical cord: Many disorders (and some defects and diseases too) are known to be transmitted to the unborn offspring if the mother is too sick (known or unknown) for the evolutionary protection mechanisms for offspring to fully take effect.

-- Indeed in many cases it is known from medical records that before the baby was born the pregnant mother frequently violated the Foundation of Health: smoking, drinking, medicaments, and worse (this includes the massive nationwide Swedish Family-Cancer Database: 10 million records).
+- Indeed in many cases it is known from medical records that before the baby was born the pregnant mother frequently violated the Foundation of Health: smoking, drinking, medication, and worse.
+This includes the massive nationwide Swedish Family-Cancer Database: 10 million records.
 Studies refer to people, no such studies on dogs.

 - In addition, note that most newborns (both babies and puppies) already are subjected to injections and vaccinations that amount to an acute shock to all body systems of the young organism!

 - It is obvious (common sense!) that the majority of these newborns then move on to develop health issues from those shocks to all body systems: skin problems following integumentary system disorders, intestinal problems following digestive system disorders, allergies and even cancer following immune system disorders, etc.